 4- Fighting depression

 Folate is also crucial for proper brain function and plays an important role in our mental and emotional health.
 People with low blood levels of folate might be more likely to suffer from depression1.
 Studies show that 15 to 38% of people with depression have low folate levels in their bodies2.
 Although more research is needed to verify the dose of folate required, there is a consensus amongst scientists that folate can help.
+The benefits of folate can involve supporting improved mental health.

 5- Lowering cholesterol